phogolabs/parcello/README.md

 ## Example

-You can check working example in our [GOM package](https://github.com/phogolabs/gom/tree/master/example).
+You can check working example in our [OAK package](https://github.com/phogolabs/oak/tree/master/example).

 ## Contributing